 Do you have mismatched socks lying around?
 Don’t throw them out!
 Sew them into a stuffed creature of your very own.
 Stuffed animals can provide a source of comfort in times of stress, reducing loneliness and anxiety.
 In fact, cuddling anything soft and comforting releases hormones that calm and soothe us—no wonder over 40% of adults sleep with a stuffed animal!
 Read more about the benefits of cuddling stuffed animals here and here.

-Follow along with us as we livestream hand sewing a stuffed creature and talk about designing and sewing three dimensional objects.
+Follow along with us as we hand sew a stuffed creature and talk about designing and sewing three dimensional objects:

 To make your own stuffed creature, you will need:

 - Planning supplies: paper, pencil, markers, crayons

 - Base material: fabric, particularly old socks or other worn out clothing